ProjectLOGOS/LOGOS_PXL_Core/PXL_COMPLETENESS_INTEGRATION_SUCCESS.md

 ## 🚀 **Integration Milestone Achieved**

-The **PXL completeness file is successfully integrated** with the IEL ChronoPraxis framework:
+The **PXL completeness file is successfully integrated** with the Internal Emergent Logics ChronoPraxis framework:

 1. **Logical paths resolved** for both PXL and ChronoPraxis namespaces
 2. **Cross-module imports working** across all strata
 3. **Build system configured** for cross-platform compatibility
 4. **Dependency ordering established** with proper VFILES sequence